Averagenormaljoe/NST-Final-Project/readMe.md

 'source venv/Scripts/activate' (Win&Bash).

 4. Use 'pip install -r requirements.txt' to download the dependencies required.
 5. Go to the notebook.
-For main_prototype, it is the 'prototype.ipynb' file.
+For Gatys_prototype, it is the 'prototype.ipynb' file.
 6. Select the 'run all' command at the top of the notebook
 7. To deactivate the environment run: